protocol-registries/http-fields/README.md

 ### Defining Field Semantics and Other Considerations

 A checklist of important [considerations for new fields](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#considerations.for.new.fields) is available in the HTTP specification.

+New fields are strongly encouraged to be [Structured Fields](https://httpwg.org/specs/rfc9651.html).

 ## Submitting Your Request